jf-tech/omniparser/README.md

 ## Online Playground

-Use https://omniparser.herokuapp.com/ (may need to wait for a few seconds for heroku instance to wake up) for trying out schemas and inputs, yours or existing samples, to see how ingestion and transform work.
+Use [The Playground](https://omniparser-prod-omniparser-qd0sj4.mo2.mogenius.io/)  (may need to wait for a few seconds for instance to wake up) for trying out schemas and inputs, yours or existing samples, to see how ingestion and transform work.

 ![](./cli/cmd/web/playground-demo.gif)